 Watch: Xabi Alonso scored a veritable rocket as Bayern launched themselves into 2016/17

 - A total of 148 teams have been relegated over the course of the past 59 Bundesliga seasons.
 Around 22 percent of the teams in question began the season with a win; 55 percent avoided defeat.

-- Fifty five of the 146 teams promoted to the Bundesliga since 1964 have suffered an immediate relegation to the second tier (38 per cent).
+- Fifty-six of the 148 teams promoted to the Bundesliga since 1964 have suffered an immediate relegation to the second tier (38 per cent).

 - Four teams that topped the Matchday 1 standings have been relegated: Hansa Rostock (1991/92), Karlsruhe (1997/98), Borussia Mönchengladbach (1998/99) and Arminia Bielefeld (2002/03).

-- Bremen, the Bundesliga's longest-serving member, have featured in more Matchday 1 fixtures than any other club (57).
-Bayern (56) and Hamburg (55) are next on the list.
+- Bayern and Bremen have started more Bundesliga seasons than any other clubs with 57 campaigns each.
+Hamburg (55) are next on the list.

 - Dortmund have suffered more Matchday 1 defeats than any other club (22).